 The existing studies using the DSGE modelling approach for analysing the Luxembourg economy specifically are limited.
-Deák et al. (2011) built a DSGE model called the LSM (Luxembourg Structural Model) which captures the main structural features of the Luxembourg economy in order to under-take various policy experiments.
-Marchiori and Pierrard (2017) proposed a general equilibrium model calibrated on the Luxembourg economy, which features overlapping generation dynamics and labour market frictions, with the purpose of assessing how global demand for financial services promotes domestic growth in Luxembourg.
-These authors do not model the housing and financial sector and do not address financial regulation issues in the context of their models.
+Deák et al. (2011) built a DSGE model called LSM (Luxembourg Structural Model) which captures the main structural features of the Luxembourg economy in order to undertake various experiments.
+Marchiori and Pierrard (2017) proposed a general equilibrium model calibrated on the Luxembourg economy, which features overlapping generation dynamics and labour market frictions, with the purpose of assessing how global demand for financial services promote domestic growth in Luxembourg.
+These authors do not model housing and financial sectors and do not address the financial regulation issues in the context of their models.

 This work is related to four strands of literature.
-First, it is related to numerous papers that model housing sector with borrowing constraints in a dynamic stochastic general equilibrium framework (e.g. lacoviello (2005), lacoviello and Neri (2010), Gerali et al. (2010), Mendicino and Punzi (2014), Rubio and Carrasco-Gallego (2014), Guerrieri and lacoviello (2017)].
+First, it is related to numerous papers that model housing sector with borrowing constraints in a dynamic stochastic general equilibrium framework (e.g. Iacoviello (2005), Iacoviello and Neri (2010), Gerali et al. (2010), Mendicino and Punzi (2014), Rubio and Carrasco-Gallego (2014), Guerrieri and Iacoviello (2017)).
 However, few works among the mentioned papers explicitly model the banking sector.
-Brzoza-Brzezina et al. (2017) use a small open economy model with a shortcut of the banking sector for studying the role of foreign currency loans under monetary and macroprudential policy, but their model does not contain any frictions in the banking sector nor a distinction between the mortgage credit flow and stock.
-Gerali et al. (2010) do consider frictions in the banking sector but they do not differentiate between mortgage lending flow and stock.
-We try to fill this gap by considering a DSGE model in which banks are explicitly modelled in a monopolistic competitive market and mortgage loan stocks and flows are explicitly differentiated in the model.
+Brzoza-Brzezina et al. (2017) use a small open economy model with a shortcut of the banking sector for studying the role of foreign currency loans in the monetary and macroprudential policies, but their model does not contain any friction in the banking sector nor a distinction between the mortgage credit flow and stock.
+Gerali et al. (2010) do consider frictions in the banking sector but they also do not differentiate between mortgage lending flow and stock.
+We try to fill this gap by considering a DSGE model in which banks are explicitly modelled in a monopoly competitive market and mortgage loan stocks and flows are explicitly differentiated in the model.